 Once you find the house you like, we write an offer and present it to the seller.
 We know of 20 possible out-clauses for you on the standard Las Vegas Real Estate Purchase Agreement.
 Before writing any offer, we discuss the offer strategy.
 You choose the price offered.
 We want you to pay as little as possible while not having a seller reject everything.
 After they sign the offer, our job changes to us doing everything we can to protect your earnest money by allowing you to walk away from the house if you choose to without being harmed.
 Our goal with every contract is to protect our clients and their earnest money.

 Escrow and Title

 Once your offer has been accepted, we submit your earnest money deposit and the signed contract to an escrow company.
 In Nevada, escrow and title companies are usually the same.
-Escrow is a disinterested third-party company that handles the finances and paperwork of the transaction.
+Nevada Escrow companies are a disinterested third-party company that handles the finances and paperwork for buying a Nevada home.
 They also issue title insurance guaranteeing that the property is transferred to you with a clear title.

 Due Diligence Period